 Bumbling Dad: Clark is a prime example of this trope.
 He's well-meaning, and he's intelligent enough to have a well-paying white collar job, but every time he tries to create the perfect Christmas for his family some sort of disaster happens.

-Butt Monkey: The Griswolds' next door neighbors, Todd and Margo.
+The Griswolds' next door neighbors, Todd and Margo, are collateral damage for many of the misfortunes that Clark creates during the film (see Recurring Extra for details).
 But they are both shallow, smug, self-absorbed yuppies so it's hard to feel sorry for them.

 Chekhov's Gun: Cousin Eddie's act of emptying out his RV's toilet into the Griswold's sewer is foreshadowed to have disastrous results... and thats exactly what happens in the last act of the film.